dmagliola/happy_queues/README.md

 - Sometimes you need "singleton" queues.
 These are rare, and generally an anti-pattern, but sometimes there are good reasons to make sure no 2 jobs in a queue are running at the same time.
   - Make sure the queue name still declares an SLO, and suffix it with `singleton`, so everyone knows not to autoscale it!
 - Sometimes you need special hardware for some jobs.
-Generally this means "a lot of RAM".
+In Ruby this generally means "a lot of RAM".
   Instead of making all the servers for that queue bigger, you could have a `high_memory` version of the queue, for only those hungry jobs, and have only a few big, expensive servers.
   - But make sure the queue name still declares an SLO, and suffix it with `high_memory` so it's obvious what it's for.
-- You may also have jobs that are "high I/O", which spent most of their time waiting and not using CPU.
+- You may also have jobs that are "high I/O", which spend most of their time waiting and not using CPU.
   Sending out emails or webhooks are typical examples.
 For those jobs, you could **wildly** crank up the thread concurrency and save money on servers...
 But if you also get jobs that need a lot of CPU in the same queue, those will suffer from the thread contention.
 You can have a "high I/O" queue for